 - They should provide an action plan and explain why they’re recommending what they’re recommending and why it’s important.

 - They should have experience with what works and what doesn’t, which goes beyond just regurgitating best practices that anyone can find online.

 - They should be honest with what you can expect working with them and how long it will take SEO to work based on your business type, the competition, resources available, and of course budget.

-Regardless of who you go with, a good SEO consultant should be an excellent communicator, treat your business like it’s their own, and keep up to date on the evolving SEO industry.
+Regardless of who you go with, a good SEO agency or consultant should be an excellent communicator, treat your business like it’s their own, and keep up to date on the evolving SEO industry.

 SEO is a long-term investment strategy, so work with an SEO consultant that wants to help grow your business and grow with your business.